 Comparing groups within 10: More than, less than

-Social Studies: Students will continue to explore the dangers to animals and how to help animals to survive.
-The classes will discuss the importance of conservation and protection of animals and their habitats.
+Social Studies: Students will continue to explore the dangers to animals and how to help animals survive.
+We will discuss the importance of conservation and protection of animals and their habitats.

-Science: In the Science Center, the students have investigated the movement of fish through water, as well as the body structures of fish.
-The students will investigate bird beaks, make nests and dissect owl pellets to learn more about owls.
+Science: In the Science Center, the students have investigated the movement of fish through water, as well as, the body structures of fish.
+Students will investigate bird beaks, make nests and dissect owl pellets to learn more about owls.

-ELA (English Language Arts): BPS Focus on K- The Kindergarten classes will begin their second unit, Animals and Habitats, this month.
+ELA (English Language Arts): BPS Focus on K- The kindergarten classes will begin their second unit, Animals and Habitats this month.
 The students will read nonfiction and fiction text about frogs, salmon, owls and wolves to support their learning.
-Within this unit, the students will learn about the structures of animal bodies, they will compare animals, and they will learn how animal habitats assist in animal survival.
-Some examples of the learning centers in Unit 2 include: building block frogs and tadpoles, painting life cycles, building habitats in dramatic play and creating ponds in the discovery table.
+Within this unit the students will learn about the structures of animal bodies, they will compare animals, and learn how animal habitats assist in animal survival.
+Some examples of the learning centers in Unit 2 include: building block frogs and tadpoles, painting life cycles, building habitats in dramatic play, and creating ponds in the discovery table.

 Fundations: The students will continue to work on Unit 1.
 The classes will continue to work on learning their letters and letter sounds.
 They are learning to break words into syllables and recognize words that rhyme.
-The students are also learning to identify words that make up a sentence, learning that capital letters begin a sentence and punctuation ends a sentence.
+The students are also learning to identify words that make up a sentence, learning that capital letters begin a sentence, and punctuation ends a sentence.
 Letters we will learn include: p,j,l,h,k,v,w,y,x,z and q.
-We will take our first Fundations assessment at the end of the month.

 Read Alouds: From Tadpole to Frog, Fish is Fish, Swimmy, Salmon, Owls and Owl Moon